gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy didn't need any more encouragement than that.
 She sprinted across the room.
 Just as she reached the door,
-something cold and mechanical grabbed her ankle.
+something cold and mechanical grabbed her ankle!

 </section>